Klema4/discord-pfp/README.md

 1. Retrieves the user ID from the `user` URL parameter.
 2. If the user ID is empty, it displays an error message.
+3. If the user ID is provided, it checks if a cached version of the profile picture exists and is still valid (not older than 5 days).
+4. If a valid cached version exists, it serves the cached image.
-3. If the user ID is provided, it makes a cURL request to the Discord API to fetch user information.
+5. If no valid cached version exists, it makes a cURL request to the Discord API to fetch user information.
-4. If the request is successful and the user has an avatar, it downloads and displays the avatar.
+6. If the request is successful and the user has an avatar, it downloads and caches the avatar, then displays it.
-5. If the user does not have an avatar, it displays a default avatar.
+7. If the user does not have an avatar, it displays and caches a default avatar.
-6. If the request to the Discord API fails, it displays a random default avatar.
+8. If the request to the Discord API fails, it displays and caches a random default avatar.

 ## License